• Menu

 With Windows 10, there is a new way in which users can choose to create and run their virtual machine.
 This is for systems that run Windows 7 64 bit operating system.
 There are separate options for creating and running the VHD file, or even the option to dual boot with the VHD.
 There are several advantages of dual booting VHD instead of simply creating and attaching the VHD file.
 This is because dual booting tends to use native software more efficiently, although sharing resources between two operating systems can also have its disadvantages.
 It can also be less straightforward and user-friendly to install and use compared to the default option of creating the virtual machine in method #1.

-Virtual PC for windows 10
+Virtual PC for Windows 10

 In order to use dual boot to virtual image, select the option Disk Management from the Start Menu.
 The Action menu allows the option to either Create VHD or Attach VHD.
 This allows for easy management of VHD files and activation of dual booting.